-We understand from proposed new paragraph B46 that entities should not use a mixture of the nature of expense method and the function of expense method except when required to do so by paragraph B47.
+We understand from the proposed new paragraph B46 that entities should not use a mixture of the nature of expense method and the function of expense method except when required to do so by paragraph B47.
 Paragraph B47 requires entities to present in the statement of profit or loss the line items required by paragraph 65 regardless of the method of analysis of expenses used.

-We have several concerns regarding these statements in paragraphs B46 and B47.
-Firstly, we regret that the IASB itself is weakening its proposed principle that entities shall not use a mixture of the nature of expense method and the function of expense method by articulating an exception to this principle in paragraph B47.
-Furthermore, no (principle-based) rationale for the exemption is provided.
-As a result, in practice, it may be difficult to explain why entities should not mix both methods, which could result in a lower acceptance of that principle.
+We have several concerns regarding these proposals.
+Firstly, we regret that the IASB is weakening its proposed principle itself when stating, on the one hand, that entities shall not use a mixture of the nature of expense method and the function of expense method and, on the other hand, articulating an exception to this principle in paragraph B47.
+Furthermore, no (principlebased) rationale for the exemption has been provided.
+As a result, in practice, it will be difficult to explain why entities should not mix both methods, which could result in a lower acceptance of that principle.

 Secondly, the link between paragraph B15 and paragraph B47 is unclear.
 Paragraph B47 - as an exception to the principle that entities shall not use a mixture of the nature of expense method and the function of expense method - requires entities to present in the statement of profit or loss the line items required by paragraph 65.
 Paragraph 65 includes a reference to further application guidance in paragraph B15 and B44.
-Paragraph B15, in turn, enumerates circumstances that would give rise to the separate presentation in the statement of financial performance or disclosure in the notes of items of income and expense (such as write-downs of inventories to net realisable value or of property, plant and equipment to recoverable amount, as well as reversals of such write-downs, restructurings of the activities of an entity, disposals of items of property, plant and equipment, etc.).
+Paragraph B15, in turn, lists circumstances that would give rise to separate presentation in the statement of profit or loss or disclosure in the notes of items of income and expense (such as write-downs of inventories to net realisable value or of property, plant and equipment to recoverable amount, as well as reversals of such write-downs, restructurings of the activities of an entity, disposals of items of property, plant and equipment, etc.).
 It should be noted that the circumstances listed in paragraph B15 are expenses analysed by nature.
 We therefore question whether the IASB also aims to exclude the circumstances listed in paragraph B15 from the prohibition of a mixture of both methods, or whether the reference in paragraph B47 applies to the line items listed in paragraph 65 only.

-Thirdly, according to paragraph BC110 of the Basis for Conclusions, users have raised concerns that useful information can be lost because entities choose which method to use and because, in practice, many entities use a mixture of both methods.
-Therefore, the IASB proposes to strengthen the requirements by requiring an entity to use 'the single method' that would provide the most useful information to the users of the financial statements.
+Thirdly, according to paragraph BC110, users have raised concerns that useful information can be lost because entities choose which method to use and because, in practice, many entities use a mixture of both methods.
+Therefore, the IASB proposes to strengthen the requirements by requiring an entity to use 'the single method' that would provide the most useful information to the users of financial statements.
 We do not completely agree with that statement.
-Regarding the concerns raised by users, we think it would be necessary to analyse in detail which information is lost or obscured by a mixture of both methods.
-Based on the results of this analysis, we suggest the IASB to clarify which line items would (not) fit into the structure of the respective method.
+Regarding the concerns raised by users, we think that it would be necessary to analyse in detail which information would get lost or become obscured by a mixture of both methods.
+Based on the results of this analysis, we suggest the IASB clarify which line items would (not) fit into the structure of the respective method.

-On the other hand, in our opinion, it is not clear whether and to what extent the IASB is requiring a 'pure presentation', i.e. whether the notion of 'the single method' in paragraph BC111 means that any kind of 'mixed presentation' is prohibited.
-However, we do not completely agree with the view that any kind of mixed presentation will lead to a loss of information.
-Instead, we believe that additional line items - although they may not fit into the structure - may provide useful information to users of the financial statement.
+In our opinion, it is not clear whether and to what extent the IASB is requiring a 'pure presentation', i.e. whether the notion of 'the single method' in paragraph BC111 means that any kind of 'mixed presentation' is prohibited.
+We have not been presented with compelling evidence that any kind of mixed presentation would automatically lead to a loss of information.
+Instead, we believe that additional line items - although they may not fit into the structure if one took a purist view - may still provide useful information to users of financial statements.